omega8cc/boa/docs/UPGRADE-PERCONA8.md

 4. **Upgrade to 8.4:** `barracuda up-lts system percona-8.4`

 Use `up-pro` or `up-dev` on those trees.
-The two runs are the Devuan Daedalus path, and on Daedalus only; Devuan Excalibur always runs Percona 8.4 (see below).
+The two runs are the Devuan Daedalus path (a Debian Bookworm box takes the same two runs); Devuan Excalibur always runs Percona 8.4 (see below).

 **Two runs, never a jump.** Ask for `percona-8.4` on a 5.7 box and that run stops at 8.0: the strict upgrade path stages the middle step for that run only,